-Did you know that there is a big difference between a car broker and a car buyer’s agent?
-Did you know that there are many brokers who promote themselves as being essentially buyer’s agents, but in reality they are brokers?
+Did you know that there is a big difference between a car broker and a car buyers agent?
+Did you know that many brokers promote themselves as buyers’ agents, but in reality, they are brokers?

 Incidentally, some car buyer’s agents are listed under “car brokers” on Google because Google doesn’t have a business listing option for “car buyer’s agent” Car Pal is one such example of several.

 A car broker must have a dealer’s license and does not exclusively represent the buyer.

 Although broker services may provide worthwhile suggestions, they are not comprehensive enough to get into all the “hidden” ways that dealerships make their profits.
 A car buyer’s agent like Car Pal doesn’t leave it to you to figure that out.
 They do it for you!